-This recipe for cod has a fillet of cod cooked in a beer batter.
+This cod recipe is for cod in a beer batter.
 If looking for cod recipes, this cod in beer batter will be ideal and is great served with a pea puree and chunky chips.

 Mise en place

-1. Carefully skin the fish fillets and remove any bones.
+- Carefully skin the fish fillets and remove any bones.
 You could ask your fishmonger to do this for you.
-Cut the fillets into nice, even sizes about 175g each.
+Cut the fillets into nice, even sizes about 125g each.
 Place onto a shallow dish, cover with cling film and store in the fridge until required.

-2. Put the flour into a shallow dish.
-Season to taste with sea salt and freshly milled black pepper.
+- Put the flour into a shallow dish.
+Season the flour with sea salt and freshly milled black pepper.

-2. Pass the cod fillets through the seasoned flour, shaking off any excess, and then into the batter.
-Make sure the cod is well coated with the batter.
+- Pass the fish fillets through the seasoned flour, shaking off any excess, and then into the batter.
+Make sure the fish is well coated with the batter.
 Hold the fillets over the bowl for a few moments to allow any excess batter to run off.
-Carefully lower the cod fillets into the hot oil.
+Carefully lower the fillets into the hot oil.
 Always lower it away from you to avoid any splashes of oil.

-3. Fry for about 5 minutes, when the batter should be crisp and golden, turning from time to time.
-The frying time will depend on the thickness of the cod fillets.
+- Fry for about 5 minutes, when the batter should be crisp and golden, turning from time to time.
+The frying time will depend on the thickness of the fillets.
 Do not overfill the pan.

-4. When the cod is cooked, carefully remove from the oil and drain on kitchen paper to remove any excess oil.
+- When the fish is cooked, carefully remove from the oil and drain on kitchen paper to remove any excess oil.

-6. Serve the cod on warmed plates with a portion of pea pureé.
+- Serve the fish on warmed plates with a portion of pea pureé.
 Garnish with wedges of lemon and serve immediately.

-- This is great served with chunky hand-cut chips
+This cod in beer batter is great served with chunky hand-cut chips.